tabularelf/gamemaker-kitchen/README.md

 You will need Deno in order to run Lume, so [Install Deno](https://docs.deno.com/runtime/manual#install-deno) by following the directions on their site.

+**Note**: This repo is currently on v1.46.0.
+If you need to downgrade, please use the following commmand: `deno upgrade --version 1.4.6`

 Afterwards, you must build the site.

 Open a terminal and ensure you're in the project directory at the top level (IE: `\gamemaker-kitchen`) and run: